 - Practice healthy habits.
 Children who eat well-balanced meals and limit their intake of sugar and refined carbs are less likely to become overweight and develop diabetes.

 - Get moving.
 Regular exercise is important for preventing diabetes.
 Organized sports or neighborhood pick-up games are great ways to get kids moving and active.
-Limit television time and encourage outside play instead.
+Limit screen time and encourage outside play instead.

-- Set a good example.
-Children learn by their parents’ example, so be active with your child and encourage good habits by demonstrating them yourself.
+It’s also important to set a good example for children.
+Be active with your child and encourage good habits by demonstrating them yourself.

 Since diabetes is sometimes harder to diagnose and treat in children, the outcomes for children with type 2 diabetes aren’t easy to predict.

 Type 2 diabetes in young people is a relatively new issue in medicine.
 Research into its causes, outcomes, and treatment strategies is still ongoing.
 Future studies are needed to analyze the long-term consequences of having type 2 diabetes from youth.